 A sewer line repair will most likely be easier (and cost less) than a completely broken pipe, so if you suspect trouble with your sewer line, especially if you feel that tree roots are moving into the pipe, call Levy & Son Service Experts as soon as possible.

-So if you think your tree roots have entered your sewer line or you have any plumbing needs at all, call Levy & Son Service Experts in Dallas and we are happy to come out and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are in tip-top shape.
+So if you think your tree roots have entered your sewer line or you have any plumbing needs at all, call Levy & Son Service Experts in Dallas and we are happy to visit and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are in tip-top shape.